gjheij/linescanning/doc/source/usage.rst

-    --grid            maps to '-g' in spinoza_fitprfs; runs gridfit only --hrf             also fit the HRF during pRF-fitting (spinoza_fitprfs) --itk             use ITK-Snap to draw sinus mask (spinoza_sagittalsinus) [default] --lines           specifies that we're dealing with a line-scanning session (spinoza_scanner2bids).
+    --grid            maps to '-g' in spinoza_fitprfs; runs gridfit only --hrf             also fit the HRF during pRF-fitting (spinoza_fitprfs) --itk             use ITK-Snap to draw sinus mask (spinoza_sagittalsinus) [default] --inv             in case a session contains line-scanning data but also high resolution anatomical data that you'd like to process as per usual, use this flag to also copy in the INV1/INV2 images into the 'anat'-folder of the session.
+This will allow you to run spinoza_qmrimaps as usual.
+    --lines           specifies that we're dealing with a line-scanning session (spinoza_scanner2bids).
                       Uses a custom pipeline for converting the files in a veeery specific way.
 If not specified, we'll assume a regular scan-session of whole-brain data.
     --local           maps to '-l' in spinoza_fmriprep & spinoza_fitprfs; runs the process locally.
-    --multi_design    specifies that for all runs in the dataset have run-/task-specific screenshot direc- tories.
+    --merge_ses       average pRF data from all sessions --multi_design    specifies that for all runs in the dataset have run-/task-specific screenshot di- rectories.
 This requires that the directory names you saved must match your naming scheme of functional files as we'll match on run-/task-ID (spinoza_fitprfs) --nighres         use nighres-software for cortex reconstruction (spinoza_cortexrecon) or equivolu- metric layering (spinoza_layering)
     --no_bbr          maps to '--force-no-bbr' in call_fmriprep
+    --no_biascorr     maps to '-b' in spinoza_biassanlm; don't perform bias correction after denoising --no_bounds       Turn off grid bounds; sometimes parameters fall outside the grid parameter bounds, causing 'inf' values.
+This is especially troublesome when fitting a single time- course.
+If you trust your iterative fitter, you can turn off the bounds and let the iterative take care of the parameters
-    --no_biascorr     maps to '-b' in spinoza_biassanlm; don't perform bias correction after denoising --no_clip         spinoza_fitprfs; ensures that the design matrix is NOT clipped, despite the possible presence of screen delimiter files
+    --no_clip         spinoza_fitprfs; ensures that the design matrix is NOT clipped, despite the pos- sible presence of screen delimiter files
+    --no_grid         Don't save out gridsearch parameters
+    --no_fit          spinoza_fitprfs; stop right after saving out averaged data.
+This was useful for meto switch to percent-signal change without requiring a re-fit.
+    --no_freeview     disable FreeView during vertex selection (spinoza_bestvertex) --no_highres      disable high-res functionality for FreeSurfer
+    --no_lpi          do not reorient files to LPI.
+If you want to use NORDIC or use fMRIprep's outputs on more raw data, I'd advise you to reorient to LPI and to NOT use this flag.
+                      This flag is mainly here because it can take some time with big files which slows down debugging.
+    --no_nordic       turn off NORDIC denoising during reconstruction of line-scanning data --no_t2           do not reuse T2 with autorecon3.
+Must be used in concert with '-e' and '-r'.
+By default, we'll re-use the T2 if present.
+Same flag should be used for not re-using FLAIR images
-    --no_freeview     disable FreeView during vertex selection (spinoza_bestvertex) --ups             maps to '-u' in spinoza_qmrimaps; turn on Universal Pulses --remove_wf       maps to '-r all' in spinoza_fmriprep; removes full fmriprep_wf folder.
+    --ups             maps to '-u' in spinoza_qmrimaps; turn on Universal Pulses --remove_wf       maps to '-r all' in spinoza_fmriprep; removes full fmriprep_wf folder.
 Be careful with this one!
 Mainly used for debugging of a single subject.
-Use \"--remove_surf_wf\" to specifically remove the surface reconstruction folder when you have new FreeSurfer output that fMRIPrep needs to use
-    --remove_surf_wf  Remove surface reconstruction workflow folder; refreshes the surfaces used for regi- stration and transformation
+Use \"--remove_surf _wf\"to specifically remove the surface reconstruction folder when you have new FreeSurfer output that fMRIPrep needs to use --remove_surf_wf  Remove surface reconstruction workflow folder; refreshes the surfaces used for registration and transformation
     --rigid           use 'rigid-body' registration (spinoza_registration)
     --sge             passes '--sge' on to:
                         -spinoza_linerecon